 Building a County for Every Citizen

-Randolph County’s contract with Amwaste expired this fall, and so bids were taken for a new contract for picking up residential trash in the county.
+Randolph County’s contract with Amwaste expired in the fall, and so bids were taken for a new contract for picking up residential trash in the county.
 The low bidder is 121 Disposal Co. with $81.27 per quarter.
 Amwaster’s bid was $100 per quarter.
 Other companies were invited to bid, but these were the only two bids received.
-The Amwaste bills customers are receiving now are prorated because the target date for the switch in companies was Nov.
+The transition to 121 Disposal was Nov.
 1.

 To sign up with 121 Disposal, please call (334) 707-4850 or visit www.121disposal.com.